lenra-io/application-runner/README.md

 <div id="top"></div>

+# This repository is deprecated and its content have been moved to [lenra-io/server](the server repository)

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request